Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Introduction

-In \autoref{sec:methods}, we describe the data selection criteria, the methods used to identify the WD--MS binary candidates and to estimate their stellar parameters.
-In \autoref{discussion}, we discuss our results and a separate method to estimate WD mass, compare our catalog with previous studies and examine the contamination from chromospherically active MS stars in our catalog.
+In \autoref{sec:methods}, we describe the data selection criteria, the methods used to identify the WDMS binary candidates and to estimate their stellar parameters.
+In \autoref{discussion}, we discuss our results and a separate method to estimate WD mass (\autoref{S:wd_mass}, examine the contamination from chromospherically active MS stars in our catalog (\autoref{sec:active_M-dwarf}), compare our catalog with previous studies (\autoref{comparison}), compare with optical spectroscopic surveys (\autoref{sec:spectroscopy} and determine the completeness of our catalog (\autoref{completeness}).
 We conclude our results in \autoref{conclude}.